Variadic template: C++

-The unpack operator will replicate the types for the base classes of ClassName, such that this class will be derived from each of the types passed in.
-Also, the constructor must take a reference to each base class, so as to initialize the base classes of ClassName.
+The unpack operator will replicate the types for the base classes of Foo, such that this class will be derived from each of the types passed in.
+Also, the constructor must take a reference to each base class, so as to initialize the base classes of Foo.

 With regard to function templates, the variadic parameters can be forwarded.
-When combined with universal references (see above), this allows for perfect forwarding:
+When combined with universal references (see above), this allows for perfect forwarding, as in this smart pointer example: